TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       See also :term:`namespace package`.

    __slots__
-      A declaration inside a class that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
+      A declaration inside a kundi that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
 Though popular, the technique is somewhat tricky to get right and is best reserved for rare cases where there are large numbers of instances in a